Action Network for XR

 For big rebellions (e.g. in London) there are many opportunities for outreach and the usual ask is for people to join the UK email list.

-- a poster to put on the back of clipboards that points to the UK website.
+Also you can find GDPR compliant paper forms and a poster to put on the back of clipboards that points to the UK website in this folder.

-Usually at a London rebellion the clipboards will be delivered to Outreach hubs and collected at the end of the day so that the data can be entered.
+At big events/actions clipboards will be delivered to Outreach hubs and collected at the end of the day so that the data can be entered.
 It is very important to write the information VERY neatly and clearly as someone else will have to read your handwriting.
-This is perferable to the public writing their own information as names/emails are very likely to be written in haste and therefore illegible.
+This is preferable to the public writing their own information as names/emails are very likely to be written in haste and therefore illegible.

 Introduction to writing emails